WA electricity rebates and incentives 2026: complete guide

 - Working fewer than 25 hours per week.

 Several concession cards come with energy bill discounts.
+For the full rundown across every card type, see our complete WA energy concessions guide.

 Pension Concession Card holders

-- An automatic discount on Synergy bills.
+- An automatic discount on your Synergy electricity bill.

 Health Care Card holders

-- Similar benefits to the pension card.
+- Similar benefits to the Pension Concession Card.

 - Register your card with Synergy.